Namdrib/N3amBot/README.md

 - `removeAllRoles`: remove all roles from yourself
 - `createRole ROLE`: create a role with name `ROLE`
 - `createRoles ROLES...`: create multiple roles with names `ROLES...`
-- `membersWith ROLE`: list all members to whom ROLE is assigned:
+- `membersWith ROLE`: list all members to whom ROLE is assigned

 All of these commands only apply to the person invoking them. i.e. they cannot be used to modify roles of other members.

 The addition/removal of roles will not work if the role of interest is "higher or equal highest role than [the invoker]".
-For example, a member with no existing roles cannot give themselves an admin role.

-TODO : Figure out how to allow assignment of "mention-only" roles.
-As a follow-up, figure out how to allow creation of "mention-only" roles so they can be assigned
+This order is based on the the role order in the server (In server settings -> Roles, with the "first" role being the highest and "last" role being the lowest).
+For example, if the order is ["a", "the\_bots\_role", "b", "c"], then the bot may only manage roles b and c.
+You can use this to "protect" some roles (such as as admin/mod/elevated roles).